lwu-west/globenewswire-news-wordpress-plugin/readme.txt

 	/Keyword/{COMPLETE-TAG}

-	The Subject, SubjectCode and Language attributes may be repeated for a logical ìORî clause.
+	The Subject, SubjectCode and Language attributes may be repeated for a logical ‚ÄúOR‚Äù clause.
 For example, to include news releases related to earnings or dividends, include the Subject twice:

 	/Subject/ERN/Subject/DIV
 	/SubjectCode/1/SubjectCode/2